 ... and 30cm in Montgenevre

 Other ski resorts with good skiing conditions include Val Cenis, Sestriere, Zermatt, Saas Fee, Tignes-ValdIsere, Les 2 Alpos and the Monte Rosa region - basically most resorts close to the French/Italian and south-west Swiss/Italian border.
 Keep track of the best ski destinations via our snow depth top 50.

 Superb conditions in Val dIsere today

 In the Pyrenees snow fall was widely present on the northern half of the Spanish territory during the best part of of Saturday with snowfall at very low altitudes.
 The ski conditions should be optimal for Semana Santa; the school holidays which usually mark the arrival of spring.
 In Austria and Switzerland snow levels in the main winter sports resorts are lower than their counterparts the French Alps, but overall satisfactory.

 Val Tho is always a solid destination for late season skiing

 The next week will start with some sunshine and cloudy spells, possibly bringing a few showers.
 Again, high mountain areas near the French/Italian border will be particularly cloudy and may get some more snow.
 Temperatures are close to average for the time of season.

-Written by skiweather on Saturday March 25, 2017« 10 best destinations in Europe for spring skiing — A late blast of snow for the eastern Alps »
+Written by skiweather on Saturday March 25, 2017« Colder weather and snow for the Swiss and Austria Alps — A late blast of snow for the eastern Alps »